jaysylvester/citizen/README.md

     http://www.cleverna.me/article/My-Clever-Article-Title/page/2

 This SEO content must always follow the pattern name and precede any name/value pairs.
-You can access it via both the `route` and `url` scopes, which means you can use it as a unique identifier (more on URL parameters in the [Controllers section](#controllers)).
+You can access it generically via `route.descriptor` or specifically via the  `url` scope (`url.article` in this case), which means you can use it as a unique identifier (more on URL parameters in the [Controllers section](#controllers)).